coq/platform/README.md

 If you have questions on the Coq Platform, please contact us on zulip chat [Coq-Platform & users](https://coq.zulipchat.com/#narrow/stream/250632-Coq-Platform.20devs.20.26.20users)

-## Usage of the Coq Platform
+## Installation

+The Coq platform is the recommended way to install Coq for both beginners and experts.
+Beginners are encouraged to use one of the binary installers.
+Experienced users are advised to run the scripts provided by the Coq platform to install from sources as this will allow them to install additional packages with opam.
-Please refer to the README file for your OS.
+Please refer to the ReadMe file for your OS, which contains information on both methods respectively.

 - macOS: see [README_macOS](doc/README_macOS.md).
 - Windows: see [README_Windows](doc/README_Windows.md)